RubenVanEldik/PEIROCOM/README.md

 ### Analysis

 After a model is finished it stores all data on the disk.
-To quickly and effectivily analyse the results of a given run, there are various analysis tools that can be used to parse and analyze the results.
+To quickly and effectively analyze the results of a given run, there are various analysis tools that can be used to parse and analyze the results.

 ## Licensing